rubenhortas/certifications/README.md

-# certifications
+# licenses and certifications
-Licenses and certifications
+Some licenses and certifications I have done.